Rapyd-Samples/rapyd-payments-learning-resources/README.md

 # get-help
 #### Please do no use these resources below for critical or production issues.
 Go to https://support.rapyd.net or if you can't access then please send an email to support@rapyd.net

+But if you have API questions or want to learn more about transacting in the Sandbox environment 👇🏼

 * send us an [email](mailto:community@rapyd.net)
 * post a topic in [forums](https://community.rapyd.net)
 * on Twitter at [@RapydDevs](https://twitter.com/RapydDevs)